-Just plug the cables into the display and then watch which display is reading when you move the X axis and move that cable to the X axis port on the display.
-The same procedure for Z. You can swap DRO cables with power on with no problem.
+The DRO has 2 modes for lathe and mill, but when first powered up it should go into the default Mill mode.
+So just plug the cables into the display and then watch which display is reading when you move the X axis and move that cable to the X axis port on the display.
+The same procedure for Y and Z. You can swap DRO cables with power on with no problem.
 Once the cables are in their proper positions, secure them with the screws.